Travel Guide

 The Colonial Park Cemetery was first built around the 1750s and naturally contains remains of Savannah’s initial settlers.
 If you were typing ‘what things to do in Savannah Georgia?’ on search engines, then this is one place you can’t miss out on!

-The cemetery can be practically haunted by 700 victims from the 1820 epidemic of yellow fever.
-Although the city was spared from General Sherman’s wrath during the Civil War yet, there was some mark left by the Union soldiers.
-These soldiers have altered several gravestones and details mentioned on the same.
+The cemetery is practically haunted by 700 victims of the 1820 epidemic of yellow fever.
+Although the city was spared from General Sherman’s wrath during the Civil War.
+Union soldiers left some marks.
+These soldiers altered several gravestones and details on the same.

 4. Experience The Historic Battle Of Atlanta In 360 Degrees

-If you are running out of things to do in Georgia, then don’t forget that the state happens to be a historically relevant monument to the Civil War and the Confederate armies.
+If you are running out of things to do in Georgia, don’t forget that the state is a historically relevant monument to the Civil War and the Confederate armies.
 If you are spending some time in Atlanta, check out the Atlanta Cyclorama, which happens to be the largest oil painting in the world.

-While the surface area of the painting is 15,030 square feet, its circumference was calculated to be 358 feet.
-And not just that, the painting is 49 feet in length and has a weight of 10,000 pounds.
-If you strain your eyes a little bit, you can even end up spotting Clark Gable playing the part of a fallen soldier in the painting.
+If you strain your eyes a little bit, you can even spot Clark Gable playing the part of a fallen soldier in the painting.

 5. The House Of Margaret Mitchell Awaits For All Gone With The Wind Fans

-Although Gone With The Wind has been the topic of several controversial debates related to the glorified depiction of slavery, the Confederate cause, and the Antebellum South yet, the book also depicts one of the first female protagonists who’s modern, fierce, brave, and completely independent.
+Although Gone With The Wind has been the topic of several controversial debates related to the glorified depiction of slavery, the Confederate cause, and the Antebellum South, the book also depicts one of the first female protagonists who is modern, fierce, brave, and completely independent.

 6. Stay At The Haunted Hotel Known As The Marshall House